kenny-zetaris/Documentation/fusion/fusion-quick-start.rst

 DbVisuliser
 ------------

-o	Download DbVisualizer through the web site, https://www.dbvis.com/download/
+*	Download DbVisualizer through the web site, https://www.dbvis.com/download/

-o	Choose JDBC driver as Postgresql , and set Database as postgres when creating new connection in the DbVisualizer :
+*	Choose JDBC driver as Postgresql , and set Database as postgres when creating new connection in the DbVisualizer :

 .. figure::  1.png
    :align:   center